 This is a Katari (Boomerang) from Gujurat, Western India.
 Boomerangs are not just an Australian Aborigine invention, similar wooden hunting implements can be found in cultures from all over the world.

-If you visit our Explorers Gallery you can see this example which forms part of the museums ethnographic archive collected by Dr Charles Paget-Blake.
-He was President of the Torquay Natural History Society (1869 – 1870) and became actively engaged in collecting ‘curios’ throughout the 1840s, both as a result of his worldly travels, and as an Assistant Surgeon on-board HMS Cornwallis during the Chinese Opium Wars.
+If you visit our Explorers Gallery you can see this example which forms part of the Museum's world cultures collections, much of which was donated by Dr Charles Paget-Blake.
+He was President of the Torquay Natural History Society (1869 – 1870) and became actively engaged in collecting ‘curios’ from the 1840s, both as a result of his travels, and as an Assistant Surgeon on-board HMS Cornwallis during the first Chinese Opium War.

-You can still see the original 18th century label which incorrectly states it was found in South Australia.
-The term ‘boomerang’ probably entered the common lexicon in around 1827, corrupted from an extinct Aboriginal language from New South Wales, Australia.
+You can still see the original 19th century label which incorrectly states it was found in South Australia.
+The term ‘boomerang’ probably entered the common lexicon around 1827, corrupted from an extinct Aboriginal language from New South Wales, Australia.
 A variant, ‘wo-mur-rang’, has been dated to at least 1798.